Skip to main content

 e.preventDefault();

-const input = new FormData(e.currentTarget).get("message") as string;
+const message = new FormData(e.currentTarget).get("message") as string;

-session.sendAction("chat", { message: input });
+session.sendAction("chat", { message });

 e.currentTarget.reset();